 by Jenny Flynn.

-How do I expand the community I work with ‘off the mat’?
+How do I align the business world with the heart of yoga?

 - Sit quietly, with your eyes closed.
 Take a handful of breaths and allow your mind to settle.

-- Spend a little time on a couple of questions, and opening your eyes for a moment, write the answer down.
-Then move onto the next.
+- Don’t spend too long, and opening your eyes for a moment, write the answer down.

 If you’d like to take this further, sign up for the ‘Branding You & Social Media’ event I’m running in London in July.
 Alternatively you can find out more about my professional services and how to work with me at Unfold Digital.